koisto/miniecho/Readme.md

 # Miniecho
 An echo implementation written in Rust.
-Probably about as mini as any other eho implementation.
+Probably about as mini as any other echo implementation.